 Disciple Media lets you add your colors and logos to your community, both on the web and mobile.
 It also gives you the option to customize your domain name and completely remove the Disciple logo for a monthly fee.

-Mighty Networks lets you create a space that makes your brand shine, bringing your vision to life no matter where your members access it.
+Mighty lets you create Spaces that make your brand shine, bringing your vision to life no matter where your members access it.
 In addition to adding your own branding, logo, and domain name, there are a ton of other ways to customize the way people experience your community and your brand.
-You can also individually brand subgroups with their own colors, logos, and styling.
-And there's a one-click domain-name purchasing option, so you can easily add your own custom domain name if you choose.

 5. Disciple vs. Mighty Networks: Pricing